webDva/jekyll-now/_posts/2019-05-16-a-quick-update-on-the-3d-multiplayer-browser-games-development.md

 Now, I currently have two great problems to solve.

-As I am, first and foremost, an entrepreneur who treads an extraordinary path with a powerful mind and will, who (as in what market) should I serve?
+As I am, first and foremost, an entrepreneur who treads an extraordinary path with a powerful mind and will, whom (as in what market) should I serve?
 And what (as in what game product) should I make for them?